 “He didn’t really propose to her on the side of the road to Hobart Airport?”, I asked a couple of colleagues during the week.
 Both were Hobart born and bred, and in the 40-50 year age group.
 I figured they’d know.
-Having seen only the last fifteen minutes or so of “Mary – The Making […]Read more "Mary-The Making Of A Princess
+Having seen only the last fifteen minutes or so of “Mary – The Making […]Read more "Mary-The Making Of A Princess"

 I always feel a bit awkward when friends talk about what they’ve been watching on TV.
 “Have you seen Nashville?
 What did you think of the latest episode of Borgen?
 Have you been watching House Of Cards”.
 You know what I mean.
-THOSE kind of conversations where a group of friends talk in intimate detail […]Read more "Please Like Me
+THOSE kind of conversations where a group of friends talk in intimate detail […]Read more "Please Like Me"

 In some ways I was a rather precocious child.
 Really?
 You sure about that?
 No way!
 Unlike other children of my generation I was allowed to watch some of the more “adult” television programs screened on Australian.
 For example, I loved Number 96.
 As I wrote on the fortieth anniversary screening of the show… I […]Read more "The Box"

+Thought I’d give a mention to a documentary my friend, Michaela Perske has produced and co-written called “88”.
 The documentary goes back to 1988, the year of the Australian Bicentenary, and tells the story of some of the many thousands of Indigenous people who travelled from all over Australia to join in protests on January […]Read more "88 Documentary"

 “The thing I’m most proud about Number 96 is that it saved lives”, David Sale told us at tonight’s fortieth anniversary screening of the legendary Australian television show.
-As the creator of the show, and as a gay man, he was speaking about the impact of the program’s character, Don Finlayson, on the large number […]Read more "Number 96 Turns Forty
+As the creator of the show, and as a gay man, he was speaking about the impact of the program’s character, Don Finlayson, on the large number […]Read more "Number 96 Turns Forty"

 Regular appearances by Sean Micallef could emerge as the only reason I don’t become totally addicted to “Laid”, the new black comedy on ABC 1.
 I don’t know why I don’t like him.
 I just don’t.
 Co-incidentally, the last time I truly loved a program and found my allegiances tested was when he became Laura’s […]Read more "Television Saturday"